Aimini/hm-51/src/alu/README.md

 # Introduction
-This document is alus and alud function descrptiion.
+This document is alus and alud function descrption.

 # ALUS
 ## input and output